h4rvey-g/Notes-blog/docs/USMLE/Respiratory/Acute respiratory distress syndrome.md

 share: true
 ---

-ARDS is a clinical syndrome of acute respiratory failure characterized by hypoxemia and bilateral pulmonary infiltrates that cannot be fully accounted for by heart failure or fluid overload.
+ARDS is a clinical syndrome of acute respiratory failure characterized by hypoxemia and bilateral pulmonary infiltrates that cannot be fully accounted for by [[../Cardiology/Heart failure|heart failure]] or fluid overload.
 # Epidemiology